-The trends identified by the performance graph above show a strong cumulative Unitholder return since December 31, 2013 and that the Stapled Units have significantly outperformed the total returns of the S&P/TSX Composite Index and the S&P/TSX Capped REIT Index during that period.
-The total cumulative return from December 31, 2013 to December 31, 2018 for \$100.00 invested in Stapled Units was \$182.51, compared to \$121.96 for the S&P/TSX Composite Index and \$144.20 for the S&P/TSX Capped REIT Index.
+The trends identified by the performance graph above show a strong cumulative Unitholder return since December 31, 2014 and that the Stapled Units have significantly outperformed the total returns of the S&P/TSX Composite Index and the S&P/TSX Capped REIT Index during that period.
+The total cumulative return from December 31, 2014 to December 31, 2019 for \$100.00 invested in Stapled Units was \$209.86, compared to \$135.52 for the S&P/TSX Composite Index and \$160.85 for the S&P/TSX Capped REIT Index.

-Between January 1, 2014 and December 31, 2018, the total cumulative return to Unitholders per \$100.00 invested, as a percentage, has been significantly greater than the percentage increase in total compensation paid to NEOs in 2018 as compared to 2013.
+Between January 1, 2015 and December 31, 2019, the total cumulative return to Unitholders per \$100.00 invested, as a percentage, has been significantly greater than the percentage increase in average compensation paid to NEOs in 2019 as compared to 2015.
 As noted above, Granite's compensation philosophy is in part intended to align executive interests with those of Unitholders by emphasizing "at risk" compensation tied to Granite's Stapled Unit price.
-Part of the total compensation for all NEOs has been paid in RSUs, and this type of compensation provides a direct alignment of Management and Unitholder interests.
-Furthermore, one of the metrics used by the Board to assess Granite's overall organizational performance has been Granite's total return in a given year compared to the total return of the S&P/TSX Capped REIT Index over the same period.
+Part of the total compensation for all NEOs has been paid in RSUs and, beginning in 2018 for the President and CEO, and in 2019 for all other NEOs, PSUs.
+These types of compensation provide a direct alignment of Management and Unitholder interests.
+Furthermore, one of the metrics used in the calculation of the payout value of the PSUs (and, previously, in the determination of payments under the STIP) has been Granite's total unitholder return in a given period compared to the total return of the S&P/TSX Capped REIT Index over the same period.